Nutritional Environment Measures Survey

 NEMS – Grab and Go

 Brian Lo and other collaborators from Canada have published NEMS-GG, an audit tool assessing food outlets that sell grab and go foods around a University setting.
-Below are the links to the tool and scoring.
 The instructions are embedded in the tool so there is not a separate protocol.
 If you have specific questions related to the tool, you will need to email Brian Lo, brianlc.lo@alum.utoronto.ca.
-You can find the journal article citation listed on our publications page.

 Adaptations and Modifications